sinaahmadi/klpt/README.md

 - `check_spelling`: spell error detection
 - `correct_spelling`: spell error correction
 - `analyze`: morphological analysis
+- `stem`: stemming (only available for Sorani verbs for the moment).

 The module is based on the [Kurdish Hunspell project](https://github.com/sinaahmadi/KurdishHunspell) for Sorani and the [Apertium project](https://github.com/apertium/apertium-kmr) for Kurmanji.
 Please note that this module is currently getting further completed and we are aware of its current shortcomings.